 Information matters.
 It particularly matters when your sole or main source of income hangs in the balance.
 Communicating pertinent information, regularly and repeatedly, is critical.
 In some respects, withholding information is worse than sharing difficult messages.
 Scarcity of information breeds uncertainty.

-For people on ODSP and their families constantly struggling financially and poverty, the lack of communication and the absence of meaningful information, marginalizes them even further.
+For people on ODSP and their families, the lack of communication and the absence of meaningful information, marginalizes them even further.